 Radio Terminology Glossary: Uncommon Terms

-Squelch: Some devices have a squelch feature that cuts the signal when the radio isn’t in use.
-This prevents hiss and crackle sounds.
+Squelch: Some devices have a squelch feature that cuts the signal when the radio isn’t in use to prevent hiss and crackle sounds.

 Scan: Some radios have a scan feature that automatically scans through various radio channels to find channels with activity on them.